sgmurphy/wordpress-plugins/advanced-woo-search/readme.txt

 * Update - Support for Google Analytics
 * Fix - Escaping of html entities for admin options
 * Fix - Bug with WPML plugin that indexed child products

-= 2.77 ( 2023-04-17 ) =
-* Update - Tested with WC 7.6
-* Update - FacetWP plugin integration

-= 2.76 ( 2023-04-03 ) =
-* Add - New option to execute or not shortcodes inside the product content